-We also recognize that helping children and teens cope with loss and grief may be more important this year than ever before.
+We recognize that helping children and teens cope with loss and grief is as important as ever.
 Our clinicians have developed a Coping Kit to help children and teens deal with grief.
 This free “toolkit” includes resources and activities that parents/guardians or other adults can implement with children.
 The content included in the kits is based on principles we implement during our camps and has been developed by our clinicians.

 Frequently Asked Questions:

 The purpose of Camp Forget-Me-Not is to provide caring support in a safe place where children and teens can share their experiences as they move through their healing process.

 Is the camp just for “Hospice families” or can anyone in the community attend?

 Camp Forget-Me-Not is not just for hospice families.
 Camps are open to any school-aged child or teen in Otsego, Delaware and Schoharie Counties who has experienced a personal loss.
 Even a friend who has lost a friend is welcome.
 We recognize that loss outside the “family” can be just as profound as a loss within the family.

 Is it all “Therapy Work” or is there fun involved too?